KennyHoang-CS/MCD-OTS-Frontend/README.md

 <strong>
   When you get a customer order correct, it will go to the next customer and the message status displays "Customer #X passed" (shown in left picture)
-  When you get a customer order incorrect, the message status will display "Customer #X failed," so you must keep adjusting the order until the order is correct.
+  When you get a customer order incorrect, the message status will display "Customer #X failed," so you must keep adjusting the order until the order is correct (shown in right picture).
 </strong> <br> <br>

 ![image](https://user-images.githubusercontent.com/77515138/124642526-c9d11f80-de44-11eb-917f-e03c8998f51a.png)